ansibleguy76/ansibleforms/docs/installation.md

 ## Prerequisites

-* **Linux machine** : Any flavour should do, The need of CPU and memory is not very high, but, of course can grow if you start a lot of playbooks simultaniously
+* **Linux machine** : Any flavour should do, The need of CPU and memory is not very high, but, of course can grow if you start a lot of playbooks simultaniously.
+When using Podman, I recommand Debian (ubuntu has some issues with Podman)
 * **Github access** : The easiest way is to download or clone the docker-compose project on Github
 * **Install Docker** : You need to have a container environment, and in this example we use Docker
 * **Install Docker Compose** : To spin-up AnsibleForms and MySql with docker, using a few simple configuration-files, we need Docker Compose